-Each year, the U.S. Department of Education’s office of Federal Student Aid provides around $112 billion in federal student aid.
-But students may miss out.
-Our FY 2021 Annual Report found that only about 61% of high school students submitted the Free Application for Federal Student Aid (FAFSA®) form between October 2020 and September 2021.
+Each year, the U.S. Department of Education’s office of Federal Student Aid provides around $111 billion in federal student aid.
+Yet our annual reporting finds that only a fraction of high school students submit the Free Application for Federal Student Aid (FAFSA®) form.
 So, let’s bust myths!

 To get a parent or graduate PLUS loan, you can’t have an adverse credit history.
 If your PLUS loan application is denied based on the credit check results, don’t lose hope—you still have options.
 Find out how to get the money you need for school.